xabbu42/Master/arbeit.md

 $CS^0 := ∅$.
 The rules of the minimal Gentzen systems G3s for S4 all
 have a direct equivalent in G3lift, so by a trivial induction the proof tree $r_T^0(an_T(T))$ is a G3lift preproof.
-However it is not a G3lift proof as none of the (lift) rules fullfill the necessary precondition on the introduced term $t$.
+However it is not a G3lift proof as none of the (lift) rules fulfill the necessary precondition on the introduced term $t$.

 We therefore define inductively the normal realization functions